-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

-Town staff invited the public and any other interested parties to comment on the draft AAP for no less than 30 days.
-The meeting on the draft was held in February 2023 via Zoom due to pandemic regulations.
-Public meeting notices were published in a newspaper of general circulation, on the CDBG listserv and on the Town's website in advance.
-The Town translated all notices into Spanish and Portuguese.
+Town staff invited the public and other interested parties to comment on the draft PY 2024 AAP for no less than 30 days.
+The public meeting on the draft plan was held on Monday, March 25, 2024 via Zoom.
+Public meeting notices were published in a newspaper of general circulation, distributed to the CDBG email listserv, and posted on the Town's website in advance.
+Translations into Spanish and Portuguese were made available upon request.
 The Town's website can translate materials into 100 different languages to encourage the participation of non-English speaking residents.
-All information pertaining to the PY23 AAP was additionally circulated through local/regional newsletters and social media.
+All information pertaining to the PY 2024 AAP was additionally circulated through local/regional newsletters and social media.
 Press releases, direct invitations, and other outreach encouraged the participation of institutions, the CoC, housing professionals, service providers, businesses, developers, nonprofits, philanthropic organizations, faith-based organizations, LMI residents, and special needs populations.
-Documents were made available by late February and comments were accepted through March 27, 2023.
+The draft plan was made available on March 25, 2024 and comments were accepted through April 26, 2024.
 Paper versions of all documents were available in Town Hall in the Planning and Development Department.
 Meeting places and documents were available in accessible locations, with accommodations made for those with disabilities upon request.
-Notices were sent to the Housing Authority to encourage residents to participate.
-All received comments and meeting attendees are attached to the amendment before submitting to HUD.
+Notices were sent to the Barnstable Housing Authority to encourage residents to participate.
+A summary of comments from the public meeting and written comments received by April 26, 2024, will be included in the final submission to HUD for approval.